Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Theoretical Justification: High-Dimensional Linear Models

-\begin{Remark}\rm {\bf (Adaptive Confidence Interval)} We discuss adaptivity in confidence interval construction, focusing on the regime $s_{\eta}=s_{\gamma}=s$.
-A crucial step for our proposal to attain the optimal length in \eqref{eq: opt length} is the filtering step in \eqref{eq: filtering 1}, whose theoretical threshold requires knowledge of $s$.
+We discuss adaptivity in confidence interval construction, focusing on the regime $s_{\eta}=s_{\gamma}=s$.
+A crucial step for attaining the optimal length in \eqref{eq: opt length} is the filtering step in \eqref{eq: filtering 1}, whose theoretical threshold requires knowledge of $s$.
 Without filtering, taking the union of all perturbed Wald intervals guarantees coverage but cannot ensure the minimax expected length.
-Importantly, the optimality results of \cite{cai2017confidence} show that, when the Wald interval does not provide valid coverage, constructing confidence intervals of optimal length requires knowledge of the sparsity level.
+Importantly, \citet{cai2017confidence} show that, when the Wald interval does not provide valid coverage, constructing confidence intervals of optimal length requires knowledge of the sparsity level.
 In particular, when $\sqrt{n}/\log p\lesssim s\lesssim n/\log p$, their Theorem 3 establishes the impossibility of adaptation to $s$: one cannot attain the optimal length in \eqref{eq: opt length} without knowing $s$.
-For the regime with known $s$, \cite{cai2017confidence} construct a confidence interval as in \eqref{eq: ci bound} using a bias bound; our detailed comparison in Section \ref{sec: compare ci with bias bound} shows that the proposed perturbed DML interval is significantly shorter than the bias-bound interval in \eqref{eq: ci bound}.
-Related results on the (im)possibility of adaptive confidence intervals include \cite{robins2006adaptive} and \cite{nickl2013confidence}. \end{Remark}
+For the regime with known $s$, \citet{cai2017confidence} construct a confidence interval as in \eqref{eq: ci bound} using a bias bound; our detailed comparison in Section \ref{sec: compare ci with bias bound} shows that the proposed perturbed DML interval is significantly shorter than the bias-bound interval in \eqref{eq: ci bound}.
+Related results on the (im)possibility of adaptive confidence intervals include \citet{robins2006adaptive} and \citet{nickl2013confidence}.